 Simple Tomato Sauce

 I like to help the process along a little bit by adding a ladle full of starchy pasta water and a good amount of kosher salt.
 The sauce simmers for a few minutes, and then slightly undercooked angel hair is tossed with the burst tomatoes.
-Since the pasta is just slightly underdone, it finishes cooking in the sauce, infusing SO much flavor into each strand of pasta.
+Since the cooked pasta is just slightly underdone, it finishes cooking in the sauce, infusing SO much flavor into each strand of pasta.

-Once everything is melded together, I toss in a good handful of parmesan cheese, about a cup of fresh basil and more pasta water if need be.
+Once everything is melded together, I toss in a good handful of parmesan cheese, about a cup of fresh basil, and more pasta water if need be.

 Simple.
 Fresh.
 And seriously delicious.